bajicluka01/CollectiveBehaviour-GroupA/README.md

-## Topic: Collision/Obstacle Avoidance Based on Vision
+## Topic: Simulation of group behaviour during a protest

 ### Abstract
-First, we will create a unified modular development environment that implements the basic [Reynolds model](https://en.wikipedia.org/wiki/Boids) for bird flocking.
-Next, we will enhance the flocking algorithms to make them more realistic.
-We will draw on findings from [Flock2: A Model for Orientation-Based Social Flocking](https://www.sciencedirect.com/science/article/pii/S0022519324001644?via%3Dihub#b58) and [A Model of Collective Behavior Based Purely on Vision](https://www.science.org/doi/10.1126/sciadv.aay0792) to develop a more authentic flocking behavior.
-Finally, we will compare the implemented models with the baseline model and examine the impact of different field of view parameters on the flock's behaviour.
+First, we will create a unified modular development environment that implements the basic flocking model [Reynolds model](https://en.wikipedia.org/wiki/Boids), to which we will add obstacle avoidance and place it in a topological map of Ljubljana (or any city in general).
+Afterwards we will divide agents into different groups (e.g. leader, regular protest member, bypasser) and create different behaviour patterns for each group.
+Finally we will add agents that mimic predatorial behaviour in nature (e.g. police) and examine the effect they have on the crowd.